mercmobily/simpledblayer-mongo/README.md

 Unfortunately, doing a mass-update on a table with children in a 1:n relationship is not allowed because of [MongoDB bug #1243](https://jira.mongodb.org/browse/server-1243), which prevents multuple update in cache from working (the `$` positional operator won't work for sub-arrays).

-## Running tests

-### GIT users

-If you got this package with Git, to run tests make sure you run first:

-    git submodule init
-    git submodule update

-This will get the list of tests from the main simpledblayer module, making the `test.js` file workable.

-### NPM users

-If you got this package via NPM, ( Working on it, sorry -- Merc. )